bhlaing/MyMonashApp/README.md

 ### Implementation decisions

 **Asynchronous flow**
-- Monash app utalises coroutine flows to achieve live data update for available carparks and shuttle bus information
+- Monash app utilises coroutine flows to achieve live data update for available carparks and shuttle bus information
 - Each section in recycler-view is updated seperately to avoid refreshing the whole UI everytime data stream is updated

 **Background shadow**